thisiskj/robinhood-trader/README.md

 1. Wait for buy order to complete
 1. Place sell order

-### Step 2: Checkup (checkup.js)
+### Step 2: Checkup

-Checkup will run at 9:59am
+Checkup will run until 9:59am

-1. If sell order has not executed, cancel it
+1. If sell order has not executed by 9:59am, cancel it
-1. Submit a market order??
+1. Submit a market order